Good Feet or AMAZING FEET?

 Does Insurance Cover Shoe Inserts?

-In some rare cases, insurances will cover shoe inserts for plantar fasciitis but most of the time they are not covered so we have a self-pay option.
-We do not charge for the time you need with our specialists, only for the inserts.
+In some rare cases, insurances will cover shoe inserts for plantar fasciitis but most of the time they are not covered so we offer competitive pricing.
+We only charge a $50 evaluation fee, that will be applied towards the final cost of the orthotics.
 Any adjustments to your inserts are covered for 2 years.We have four types of arch supports and will help you determine which option is the best for your situation.

 How much are Custom Foot Orthotics?